Phelim Murray

 Phelim A. Murray (1922 – 25 May 2005) was an Irish Gaelic footballer who played as a midfielder for the Roscommon senior team.

 Born in Knockcroghery, County Roscommon, Murray was introduced to Gaelic football during his schooling at Roscommon CBS.
-A two-time Connacht medallist he also enjoyed All-Ireland successes at inter-provincial level.
+A two-time Connacht medalist he also enjoyed All-Ireland successes at inter-provincial level.
 At club level Murray first lined out as a minor with St. Patrick's.
 In a distinguished career he won six championship medals.

 Murray made his debut on the inter-county scene when he first linked up with the Roscommon minor team.
 An All-Ireland medallist in this grade, Murray later claimed an All-Ireland medal as a non-playing substitute with the junior team before joining the senior team.
 He went on to play a key role for Roscommon during a hugely successful era, and won two All-Ireland medals and four Connacht medals.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Connacht inter-provincial team on a number of occasions, Murray never won a Railway Cup medal.
 He retired from inter-county football following the conclusion of the 1948 championship.

 His brother, Jimmy Murray, was an All-Ireland-winning captain with Roscommon.